 1. Armillaria

 Avocado roots and trunks rot due to Armillaria, a soil-borne fungus.
-Before any symptoms are seen above ground, the fungus can establish itself well in the roots and the root crown.
+Before any symptoms are seen above ground, the fungus can establish itself well in the roots and crown.

 After infection, young trees often die rapidly.
 Infected trees usually die prematurely.
 However, the condition for growth and disease development may improve temporarily, resulting in the death of mature trees or their recovery at least temporarily.

 Symptoms of Armillaria root rot usually include wilted, downward-hanging foliage.
-The foliage yellows leave a drop, and the upper limbs die back as well.
+The foliage yellows leave a drop, and the upper limbs die back.
 It is common for Armillaria-infected trees to grow groups of short-lived mushrooms during the rainy fall and winter.

 Fungal growth in cambial tissue is the most reliable sign of Armillaria root rot.
 Identify Armillaria mycelium at the base and crown of trees that exhibit aboveground symptoms of infection.